 Having grown up in the heart of the so-called “Emerald Triangle” of the once entirely illicit marijuana industry, I’ve observed remarkable changes both from a legal and societal acceptance perspective in a relatively short time span.
 I would imagine that those who lived through the end of the alcohol prohibition era in 1933 witnessed a similar rapid change once the speakeasy gave way to legal bars, taverns and legal retail liquor sales.
-Oregon’s bumpy path toward legalized recreational marijuana sales may have germinated back in 1973 when the state became the first to decriminalize possession of less than once ounce of marijuana.
+Oregon’s bumpy path toward legalized recreational marijuana sales may have germinated back in 1973 when the state became the first to decriminalize possession of less than one ounce of marijuana.

 While not a “new” industry in the sense the seeds were sown by a new technology, product or market, rather this is an industry that has been flowing through Oregon’s economy for decades.
 This industry has a long-standing presence and is even more concentrated in the outdoor marijuana cultivation-friendly climate of the southwestern corner of the state, essentially for generations.
 The economy has been rife with cannabis activity, economic output, and income gains, mostly beneath the scope of any real data to measure that activity.
 The only real published figures were when law enforcement interdiction produced poundage and street-dollar value estimates of the formerly illegal seized cannabis products.
 Even now, federal statistics are by nature precluding any tally of employment, revenue and sales data for this budding industry sector.
-A few regional economies, including Oregon’s, are now pulling the curtains back on the scope of this older, but now legal industry as data on sales, revenue and employment become available.
+A few regional economies, including Oregon’s, are now pulling the curtains back on the scope of this older, but now legal industry as data on sales, revenue, and employment become available.

 Transitioning to the Retail Dispensary Model